A Coaching Power Tool Created by Daniella Gross-Menahem

 Emotions connect insights with a deeper level within us, thus increasing the chance that they will truly take root in our being.

-One of the reasons I think coaching is such a powerful tool, is that although it appears to be done through talking and reasoning, it is very much about listening for emotions and reflecting them back.
+One of the reasons I think coaching is such a powerful tool is that although it appears to be done through talking and reasoning, it is very much about listening for emotions and reflecting on them.

 It is, to my feeling, a sort of meditation at times, and works best when the whole of the person is engaged.
 This is true for both the coach and the client.